 He volunteers his time and energy as a speaker for any group that would like to take advantage of his 10 years of Narcotic experience, and his passion to contribute to the Awareness movement of this epidemic.
 He was appointed in 2020 to the Mayor’s Municipal Drug Alliance Committee where they create programs for education and prevention of drug and alcohol abuse for the community.

 Sean has been an avid runner for all of his adult life, and a coach at the age group , high school and college levels for swimming, cross country and track.
-After competing as a Division III in college, he went on to be a perennial triathlete and racer.Running and racing Triathlons has been a passion of Sean’s for many years.He works out daily, races when he can and has competed and finished in Seven Ironman Distance races including his last race at this distance at age 50.
+After competing as a Division III in college, he went on to be a perennial triathlete and racer.Running and racing Triathlons has been a passion of Sean’s for many years.He works out daily, races when he can and has competed and finished in Seven Ironman Distance races .